 - Create your own wallpapers using Komorebi Wallpaper Creator!

-A parallax or animated wallpaper certainly uses more resources than a static wallpaper.
+A parallax or animated wallpaper certainly uses more resources than static wallpaper.
 This might not be ideal if you have a computer with lower specs or a laptop that’s running on battery power.

-Download Komorebi Animated Wallpaper for Ubuntu
+Download Komorebi Wallpaper app for Ubuntu

 If you’re using a 64-bit version of Ubuntu 16.04 LTS or above you can download the DEB package from Github.
 Double-click on the downloaded package to install an animated wallpaper app on ubuntu and then run it normally like any other app.
 When you’ve set a wallpaper from the app, you can right-click anywhere on the desktop to access the Komorebi settings.
 It features checkboxes to allow you to enable or disable certain features and a drop-down menu lets you select from a list of available wallpapers.